takrishna/auto-open-deep-link-url/README.md

-# auto-open-url-on-clipboard
+# auto-open-deep-link-url
-Chrome extension to open url (copied to the clipboard) in a new tab

-Basically saves you the following:
-1. Hit the + button
+This Chrome extension understands the content on the clipboard, automatically weaves a deep link (as necessary) and navigates to the URL on the newly opened Chrome tab.

+Few Examples:

+1. Open Service now "Change request" directly:

+Before After Gif Img

+2. Open a deep link URL in your internal portal: http://www.myintranetsite/allapp/<- clipboard content ->/details

+Before After Gif Img

-2. Ctrl + V (or Right click & Paste)
+3. Save a Ctrl + V (or Right click & Paste) & Enter
-3. Enter

-Advanced Features:
-1. Weaves URL with contents of the clipboard
-For example:

-http://www.myintranetsite/allapp/<- clipboard content ->/details